toddhorner/AFT/states/NE.md

 2. [State law](http://nebraskalegislature.gov/laws/statutes.php?statute=14-373) requires that each city of "metropolitan class"
     >prepare a plan for its future physical development and growth.

-    [NE RS 14-101](http://nebraskalegislature.gov/laws/statutes.php?statute=14-101) stipulates that cities with a population greater then 300,000 are classified as metropolitan.
+    [NE RSA 14-101](http://nebraskalegislature.gov/laws/statutes.php?statute=14-101) stipulates that cities with a population greater then 300,000 are classified as metropolitan.
 3. In any city of the [primary class](http://nebraskalegislature.gov/laws/statutes.php?statute=15-101) (population 100,000-300,000),
     >there shall be created a planning department, which shall consist of a city planning commission, a planning director, and such subordinate employees as are required to administer the planning program hereinafter set forth. [(RSA 15-1101)](http://nebraskalegislature.gov/laws/statutes.php?statute=15-1101)